amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 In the sample output, the container was assigned the name "disatracted_volhard".
 Names are arbitrarily assigned.
 You can also pass the docker run command a name option if you want to specify the running name.
 You can read more about it in the [Docker run reference](https://docs.docker.com/engine/reference/run/).
 For now, kill the container using **Ctrl-C** now that we know it's working properly.

 6\.
-Now that you have a working Docker image, tag and push the image to [EC2 Container Registry (ECR)](https://aws.amazon.com/ecr/).
+Now that you have a working Docker image, tag and push the image to [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
 This allow for version control and persistence, and ECS will reference the image from ECR in the next lab to deploy it.

 In the AWS Management Console, navigate to the Elastic Container Service dashboard and click on **Repositories** in the left menu.
 You should see repositories for monolith and each microservice (iridium and magnesite).
 These were created by CloudFormation and prefixed with the *EnvironmentName* (in the example below, I used 'interstella' as my EnvironmentName) specified during stack creation.